But were they told what to expect, and how to judge if the medication is worth continuing?

 In other words: memantine might slow down the underlying progression of Alzheimer’s, even if it doesn’t appear to be helping a person.
 Cholinesterase inhibitors don’t change the underlying progression of Alzheimer’s, but they can potentially help a damaged brain work a little better.

-What about the “new” Alzheimer’s drug?
+What about the “new” Alzheimer’s drugs?

-You may have also heard that on June 7, 2021, the FDA approved a new drug for the treatment of Alzheimer’s disease, aducanumab (Aduhelm).
+On June 7, 2021, the FDA approved a new drug for the treatment of Alzheimer’s disease, aducanumab (Aduhelm).
 The approval was controversial, as the FDA’s scientific advisory panel had recommended not approving this treatment.
 In 2022, Medicare announced limited coverage and essentially will only cover the cost of the drug for those who are in clinical trials and meet certain other criteria.